 - catalog – Products visible on the shop only, but not search results.

-- search – Products visible in search results only, but not on the shop.
+- Search – Products visible in search results only, but not in the shop.

 - hidden – Products that are hidden from both shop and search, accessible only by direct URL.